About

 Backend & API Development

-Experienced in designing and building the server-side systems that power business-critical applications — RESTful APIs, authentication and authorization flows, third-party service integrations, and the application logic that ties it all together.
+Vetran of from-the-ground-up design processes.
+Adept in designing and building the server-side systems that power business-critical applications — RESTful APIs, authentication and authorization flows, third-party service integrations, and the application logic that ties it all together.
 Particular focus on building APIs that are predictable, well-documented, and designed to outlast the sprint they shipped in.

 Cybersecurity